elektrofuzzis/elektrofuzzis.gitgub.io/en/gettingstarted/ide.md

    today the platform supports all common types of microcontrollers.
 The Arduino environment is an IDE with integrated framework for embedded systems.

 2. [PlattformIO](https://platformio.org)
    is a framework to develop embedded systems, too.
 This framework is not part of an IDE like Arduino and you could choose among different editors/IDEs.
 In the first time, PlatformIO is a bit more complicated than Arduino IDE, but it has many advantages.
-See [Visual Studio Code](../vscode) for more information.
+See [PlattformIO & VSCode](/en/advanced/PlatformIO.md) in advanced for more information.

 3. [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html) is the core framework for ESP-microcontrollers, powered by *espressif*.
 This framework is under the hood on Arduino and PlatformIO.
 Today, our firmware uses some 3rd party libraries from the